Be Safe During Intense Cold and Winter Storms

-To prevent CO poisoning, never use generators indoors or near doors, windows and vents.
-Make sure you have CO alarms and that they are in good working order.
+To prevent Carbon monoxide poisoning, never use generators indoors or near doors, windows and vents.
+Make sure you have Carbon monoxide alarms and that they are in good working order.

 For other important tips about using generators safely, view the U.S. Fire Administration's helpful fact sheet.

 Emergency management officials stress the importance of understanding storm watches and warnings.